MatthewS65537/M4/README.md

 ## Acknowledgements
-Some code from this repository has been borrowed from EEG-To-Text and (Pytorch Parallel?
-Check which repo/forum thread).
+Some code from this repository has been borrowed from [EEG-To-Text](https://github.com/MikeWangWZHL/EEG-To-Text/tree/main) and thomwolf's [implementation](https://gist.github.com/thomwolf/7e2407fbd5945f07821adae3d9fd1312) of parallel optimizers and loss functions.
 A sincere thank you to their wonderful work.

 This research has been conducted while I was working a research internship at Carnegie Mellon University.
 The views and conclusions contained herein are mine and should not be interpreted necessarily as those